pyliaorachel/docker-flask-redis-nginx-ssl/README.md

 - Build image with tag `yourusername/examplenginx`
     ```shell
     $ cd nginx
-    $ docker build --rm -t yourusername/examplenginx
+    $ docker build -t yourusername/examplenginx .
     ```
-- Run container on image `yourusername/examplenginx` with name `examplenginx`, publish port `80` (and `443` for `HTTPS`). (_Note that -p 8080:8080 is not needed anymore in the flask app container, as we will not access this port directly from the browser anymore but instead access the nginx proxy server_)
+- Run container on image `yourusername/examplenginx` with name `examplenginx`, publish port `80` (and `443` for `HTTPS`). (_Note that -p 8080:8080 is not needed anymore in starting the flask app container, as we will not access this port directly from the browser anymore but instead access this nginx proxy server_)
     ```shell
     # HTTP
     $ docker run -d --rm --net example -p 80:80 --name examplenginx yourusername/examplenginx